 Chapter 6: Disposable and Reusable Medical Cable

-Depending on how you want to use your cable, the type of materials, the sterilization method you intend to use, etc. The custom medical cable is classified into two types: disposable and reusable.
+Depending on how you want to use your cable, the type of materials, the sterilization method you intend to use, etc. Custom medical cable is classified into two types: disposable and reusable.

 Chapter 7: Applications of Medical Cable

 Medical cables have found full applications in the medical industry.
 You see them in almost every area of the industry.
-These are just a few out of the numerous application you can use the medical cable for.
+These are just a few of the numerous applications you can use the medical cable for.

 - CT scanners